remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 - Short polling or long polling
 - Message retention period — maximum period how long a message can stay in the queue
 - Delivery delay
-- [Messages are locked](../distributed-system/concurrency-control.md) during processing, sothat multiple producers can send and multiple consumers can receive messages _at the same time_.
+- [Locking mechanism](../distributed-system/concurrency-control.md) — Messages are locked during processing, so that multiple producers can send and multiple consumers can receive messages _at the same time_.

   How does it work?
   1. When a consumer receives a message, the message becomes _temporarily hidden_ from other consumers.